gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 -**  bootimg.bin       --0x0/0x7C000--0%---------------------------------------
 ```

-To find the addresses, search for sequence of hexadecimal digits representing
+To find the IP addresses, we'll be changing, search for a sequence of hexadecimal digits representing
 the ASCII encoding of part of the address.

 Here's an ASCII table so you can play along at home: